A short story about craft

 As part of this, I had the privilege of getting to know some of the team building BBC iPlayer - one of the first successful online long-form video products.

-The Flash video player for iPlayer was a development of something called the Embedded Media Player (EMP) – the first time the BBC had consolidated their more than 180 (!) media players into a single interface.
-This created an opportunity to standardize the design of this core component.
+The Flash video player for iPlayer was a development of something called the Embedded Media Player (EMP) - the first time the BBC had consolidated their more than 180 (!) media players into a single interface.
+This created an opportunity to standardise the design of this core component.

 Product and design folks LOVE this kind of thing and there was heated debate around everything from the shape of the play button to should the timer count up or count down.

 But one area where people weren’t paying much attention was the volume control.